microsoft/ark/docs/plan_file.md

 ## TaskGroup

 A `TaskGroup` object describes computing tasks.
-Each task can be typically considered as computing a single output tile of an operator.
+Each task can be typically considered as computing a single result tile of an operator.
 The `TaskId` field declares the type of task, of which details are found from `TaskInfos`.
 The `TaskRange` field declares tasks to run, which should be within the range `[0, NumTasks)` where `NumTasks` is found from `Config` of operators in the `TaskInfo`.
 If there are multiple operators in a `TaskInfo`, all operators should have the same `NumTasks`.

 Tasks in the `TaskRange` are distributed across processors in the resource group.
 If `Granularity` is 1, the distribution is round-robin.
 Otherwise, the distribution assigns `Granularity` consequent tasks to each processor (as long as there are enough tasks), and then assign the following task to the next processor. `Granularity` should be always a positive integer.